cc4i/boutique-on-cloudrun/README.md

 4. Services access other services on Cloud Run must be authorized, which has to provide identity token.

 5. Refactor how gRPC call other services with authorization - https://cloud.google.com/run/docs/triggering/grpc

+6. To get the dns of Cloud Run service, must deploy first.
+In some cases your services depends on other services, you must deploy dependent services and then retrieve the dns of the service, and then update related parameters before deployment.